ShalakyaSen09/Bank-CRM-Analysis-Power-BI-Project-/README.md

 # 🏦 Bank CRM Analysis PowerBI-Project
-Objective To analyze customer behavior, churn trends, and demographic insights to uncover actionable patterns that support customer retention and strategic banking decisions.
+Objective is to analyze customer behavior, churn trends, and demographic insights to uncover actionable patterns that support customer retention and strategic banking decisions.

-📌 Project Overview
+## 📌 Project Overview
 This project analyzes bank customer churn, engagement patterns, demographics, and financial behavior using SQL, Power BI, and relational database principles.
 The objective is to uncover: